USEPA/DelawareRiverDO/README.md

 hagy.jim@epa.gov

 ## Citation
-This code may be cited as supporing information for:
+This code may be cited as supporting information for:

 EPA 2023.
 Technical Support Document for the Proposed Rule: Water Quality Standards to Protect Aquatic Life in the Delaware River.
 US Environmental Protection Agency, Office of Water.
 Washington, DC.
 71 pp.